-As part of our commitment to our students, CIC helps make the process of moving to Australia as easy as possible.
+As part of our commitment to our students, CIC helps make the process of moving to Australia as comfortable as possible.

-To make the moving process as stress-free as possible, we encourage students to come prepared with important information needed on living in Australia.
+To make the moving process as stress-free as possible, we encourage students to come prepared with relevant information needed for living in Australia.
 Important things to consider and plan before you arrive should include:

 • Your departure